reefactor/brainfood_reference/README.md

 > ..
 A goal is not always meant to be reached. — A goal is not always meant to be reached.
 It often serves simply as something to aim at.
 > ..
 You control the confrontation. — No one can hurt you unless you allow him to.
 > -- Striking Thoughts by Bruce Lee

+> Remember that it is not he who reviles you or strikes you, who insults you, but it is your opinion about these things as being insulting.
+When then a man irritates you, you must know that it is your own opinion which has irritated you.
+Therefore especially try not to be carried away by the appearance.
+For if you once gain time and delay, you will more easily master yourself..
+> Seek not that the things which happen should happen as you wish; but wish the things which happen to be as they are, and you will have a tranquil flow of life..
+> Disease is an impediment to the body, but not to the will, unless the will itself chooses.
+Lameness is an impediment to the leg, but not to the will.
+And add this reflection on the occasion of everything that happens; for you will find it an impediment to something else, but not to yourself..
+> For it is better to die of hunger and so to be released from grief and fear than to live in abundance with perturbation; and it is better for your slave to be bad than for you to be unhappy..
+> Whoever then wishes to be free, let him neither wish for anything nor avoid anything which depends on others: if he does not observe this rule, he must be a slave..
+> But you yourself will not wish to be a general or senator or consul, but a free man: and there is only one way to this, to despise (care not for) the things which are not in our power..
+> He watches himself as if he were an enemy and lying in ambush.
+> What you avoid suffering, do not attempt to make others suffer.
+You avoid slavery: take care that others are not your slaves.
+For if you endure to have a slave, you appear to be a slave yourself first.
+For vice has no community with virtue, nor freedom with slavery.
+> -- Enchiridion by Epictetus

+> Each person has a quiet place within himself.
+And it’s out of that that his action comes.
+If he or she as an athlete is all action, they’re not performing properly.
+There’s a center out of which one properly acts…There’s a center that has to be known and held by the person.
+But unless this center has been known and felt, you’re torn apart.
+Tension comes.
+The Buddha’s word for this is “nirvana”.
+Nirvana is a psychological state of mind.
+It’s not a place that’s not here.
+It’s not like heaven.
+It is here in the middle of the turmoil in what Buddhists call ‘Samsara’ – the whirlpool of life’s conditions.
+Nirvana is what?
+It is the condition when you’re not compelled by desire.
+Or by fear.
+Or by social commitments.
+When you hold your center, and act out of there.
+And like all heroes, the Buddha doesn’t show you the truth.
+He shows you the way to that truth.
+It’s got to be your way too.
+I mean how should you or I get rid of fear?
+The Buddha can’t tell me how I’m to do it.
+There are exercises which different teachers can give you.
+But all the teacher can do is give you a clue.
+A direction.
+They are like a lighthouse which says there are rocks over here.
+Best to steer clear
+> – Joseph Campbell, “The Hero’s Adventure”

+> Self-observation brings man to the realization of the necessity of self-change.
+And in observing himself a man notices that self-observation itself brings about certain changes in his inner processes.
+He begins to understand that self-observation is an instrument of self-change, a means of awakening.
+> ― G.I.
+Gurdjieff

 ## Transcend